shubham0704/MeshCNN_Tutorial/meshcnn_tutorial.md

 -----

 ## 1. Introduction to Mesh Convolution
+MeshCNN is a general-purpose deep neural network for 3D triangular meshes, which can be used for tasks such as 3D shape classification or segmentation.
+This framework includes convolution, pooling and unpooling layers which are applied directly on the mesh edges.

 ### 1.1 How do we prepare the mesh to input into the network?